 When I’m ready to transplant, I dig 6-in.-deep holes in the garden about 2 ft. apart in a row and fill them with compost from my compost heap.
 Then I hollow out the compost in the hole, put in a couple of teaspoons of 5-10-10 fertilizer, and cover up the fertilizer lightly.
 The site is now ready to receive a plant.
 I make sure the six-pack is thoroughly watered before I remove a plant from its cell.
 This prevents the soil around the root mass from crumbling off and exposing the roots to shock.
 I then put the plant in the hole, cover up the root ball with the compost, firm it down, and water it.

 Pests can trouble broccoli, especially at the beginning.
-When I put in seedlings, I immediately put around each plant a 2-in.-wide cardboard collar cut from an old cereal box (bottom photos, facing page).
+When I put in seedlings, I immediately put around each plant a 2-in.-wide cardboard collar cut from an old cereal box.
 The collar provides protection from the cutworm, which can zap your young plant in a jiffy.
 I also spread wood ashes around each plant as a defense against maggots and slugs.

 Broccoli leaves are also prey to cabbage worms and loopers.
 I fight these by spraying or dusting the plants periodically with Bacillus thuringiensis (Bt), making sure I get the underside of the leaves as well.
 A duster with a long extension tube and nozzle that can be turned upwards lets me get good coverage.
 The pesticide is reputedly harmless to humans and animals.
 If aphids show up, I zap them with a sharp squirt of water from the hose.